 External successes are easy to celebrate with our friends.
 Internal successes are more unpredictable.
 What made today a great day and what sabotaged yesterday?

 When people had great days, one reoccurring feature was that they started off great.
 There was no delay between when they got out of bed and when they Unleashed the Greatness.
 People said things like, “I just got started and seemed to get everything done,” or “I finished up this one thing and then just kept going.”

 One of the most productive authors I've known said that got up six days a week at 6:30 and wrote from 7:00 to 9:00 without interruption.
 Then he kissed his wife good-bye and drove into school and worked there.
 When I asked how long he had done that he said, “Forever.”

 About a year ago, I started toying with the idea that "Your first two hours set the tone for the whole day."

 Think of your last mediocre day.
 Did it start out mediocre?
 That would also be consistent with this notion.

 We can’t trigger every day to be great, but maybe we have more control than we think.
 If we focus on making our first two hours great, it might set the tone for the rest of the day.

 What we need to decide is what we can we do in those first two hours after waking that would trigger an amazing day and what would sabotage it and make it mediocre.
-For me, it seems paper writing, editing, exercise, or meditation are the good triggers, and it seems answering emails, reading the news, or surfing are the saboteurs.
+For me, it seems writing, exercise, prayer, or meditation are the good triggers, and it seems answering emails, reading the news, or surfing are the saboteurs.

 Here’s to you having lots of amazing days.
 One’s where you can channel your best Clint Eastwood impression and say, “The day’s not over.”